jaiprasadreddy/binaryclassifier_randomforest/README.md

 The 80% of the dataset is assigned to the training set and 20% is assigned to the test dataset.

 ## Prerequisities
-The following softwares/Libraries are the prerequities for testing the model . python 2.7
+The following softwares/Libraries are the prerequities for testing the model.
-Matplotlib
-sklearn
-pandas
-numpy
+1)python 2.7
+2)Matplotlib
+3)sklearn
+4)pandas
+5)numpy
 please run the set.sh file to install the following dependencies

 ## Cost sensitive Random Forest classifier